Arsene94/dacarsfe/docs/bookings-api.md

 - `percentage` – subtract the given percentage (0–100) from the subtotal.
 Send `coupon_amount` as the percentage value, e.g. `10`
   for a 10 % discount.
 The quote response returns the monetary value deducted via the usual `discount` / `coupon_amount` fields.

+The response additionally reports `coupon_total_discount` (the aggregated value removed from the subtotal) and `coupon_total_discount_details`, which breaks the amount down for deposit vs CASCO pricing so the frontend can reconstruct totals when toggling between plans.

 ### Response
 ```json
 {